ohtenkay/nvim-config/README.md

 # My Neovim Config

-This is my personal neovim configuration.
+This is my personal Neovim configuration.
 It is a work in progress and I am constantly tweaking it.
 I have tried to keep it as modular as possible for maintainability.

 ## Plugins to try out

-- noice.nvim
+- noice.nvim (mainly for the enhanced f and t montions)
 - nvim-bqf
-- trouble.nvim
+- trouble.nvim (could be replaced by Snacks.picker)
 - avante.nvim
 - grug-far.nvim
-- harpoon or alternatives
+- harpoon or alternatives (per branch file list)
 - dap and dap-ui
 - vim-test or neotest
 - dbee or dadbod